DNAbased/PyFFAME/README.md

 ### Running the pipeline

 Call the script using python3 main.py config.py.
 Note that the config file has to be in the same folder as your terminal and requires a .py file extension.
-The provided exemplary files can be modified according to the user's design.
+The provided exemplary files can be modified according to the your design.

 The final designed features each contain a unique ID, created in the following way: